 On October 31, 2018, the Company, through one of its indirect wholly owned subsidiary, PHM Logistics, entered into a purchase agreement to acquire 100% shares of Central Oxygen Inc. (Central Oxygen), an Indiana company and participating Medicare provider that provides i) power mobility equipment, vehicle lifts, nebulizers, oxygen concentrators, and CPAP and BiPAP units; ii) traditional and non-traditional durable medical equipment respiratory and durable medical equipment and services; and iii) non-invasive ventilation equipment, supplies and services.
-The amount paid was USD \$475,000.
-Of the total consideration, USD \$300,000 was paid on closing.
+Total consideration of \$395,000 was paid on closing.

 On October 31, 2018, the Company, through one of its indirect wholly owned subsidiary, PHM Logistics Corporation (PHM Logistics), entered into a purchase agreement to acquire 100% shares of Riverside Medical Inc. (Riverside), a Tennessee company and participating Medicare provider that provides i) nebulizers, oxygen concentrators, and CPAP and BiPAP units; ii) traditional and non-traditional durable medical respiratory equipment and services; and iii) non-invasive ventilation equipment, supplies and services.
-In consideration, company paid cash of USD \$100 and agreed to cause the scheduled debt, up to an aggregate amount of USD \$108,000 to be satisfied in full and assumed debt in an aggregate amount of USD \$97,000.
+Consideration paid of \$131,000 and included the payoff of the scheduled debt outstanding.